Energy Recovery from the Combustion of Municipal Solid Waste (MSW)

 - 1. How much waste does America combust for energy recovery?

-Currently, there are 86 facilities in the United States that recover energy from the combustion of municipal solid waste.
+Currently, there are 75 facilities in the United States that recover energy from the combustion of municipal solid waste.
 These facilities exist in 25 states, mainly in the Northeast.
-Although no new facilities have opened in America since 1995, some expanded to handle additional waste and create more energy.
-There 86 facilities have the capacity to produce 2,720 megawatts of power per year by processing more than 28 million tons of waste.
+A new facility was built in Palm Beach County, Florida in 2015.

 A typical waste to energy plant generates about 550 kilowatt hours (kWh) of energy per ton of waste.
 At an average price of four cents per kWh, revenues per ton of solid waste are often 20 to 30 dollars.
 For more information, read Is It Better to Burn or Bury Waste for Clean Energy?
 Exit